Skip to main content

 Opened & Clicked Message Events

-• client app name (Gmail, Yahoo, etc.);
+• Client app name (Gmail, Yahoo, etc.)

-• client app language;
+• Client app language

-• message channel (email, SMS, or push notification);
+• Message channel (email, SMS, push)

-• clicked URL (for Clicked on message trigger);
+• Clicked URL (for Clicked on message trigger)

-• device type (desktop, mobile, etc.);
+• Device type (desktop, mobile, etc.)

-• marketing activity type (automation flow, campaign);
+• Marketing activity type (automation flow, campaign)

-• operating system (Android, Windows, macOS, etc.).
+• Operating system (Android, Windows, macOS, etc.)

 Custom Triggers